Scott "SINC" Sinclair

 I love to fish.
 I am a graduate of the Orvis School of Fly Fishing in Vermont.
 I can tie a fisherman's knot in my sleep.

-I've eaten Shepard's Pie at Churchill's in Miami as a consolation prize for helping break up a fight during one of Fugazi's very first shows.
+I've eaten Shepard's Pie at Churchill's in Miami as a consolation prize for helping break up a fight during one of Fugazi's very first tours.

-I've played at CBGB's; I've smelled that bathroom.
-I've played at The Ratt in Boston; I've choked on the kitty litter dust from that pit.
+I've been in the greenroom at CBGB's; I've smelled that bathroom.
+I've choked on the kitty litter dust in the pit at the Rathskeller in Boston.

 I have a deep seeded fear of flying, yet I have walked the thin plank from ass-to-nose over the open bomb bay of a B-24, three thousand feet above Boston.